lending-llama/lending-llama-2022-10/extras/transcript.md

 Term [popularized](https://martinfowler.com/books/refactoring.html) by Martin Fowler.

-If you want inspiration for how to refactor legacy code, Michael Feathers’ «[Working Effectively with Legacy Code](https://www.goodreads.com/en/book/show/44919.Working_Effectively_with_Legacy_Code)» is a classic.
+If you want inspiration for how to refactor legacy code, Michael Feathers’s «[Working Effectively with Legacy Code](https://www.goodreads.com/en/book/show/44919.Working_Effectively_with_Legacy_Code)» is a classic.